OC logo

 Traditional AI systems are trained on large amounts of data to identify patterns, and they’re capable of performing specific tasks that can help people and organizations.
 But generative AI goes one step further by using complex systems and models to generate new, or novel, outputs in the form of an image, text, or audio based on natural language prompts.

-Large language Models (ChatGPT, Bing AI, Bard, BLOOM, etc.) have been trained on massive quantities, terabytes, of text and code repositories.
+Large language Models (ChatGPT, Bing AI, Bard/Gemini, BLOOM, etc.) have been trained on massive quantities, terabytes, of text and code repositories.
 By learning associations between words in that training data, they can generate answers to natural language prompts and questions.

 Adapted from GitHub